fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 Only sacrificial blood can, for a time, return memory to the shades; but Charon cannot be bribed, Cerberus cannot be swayed, and the shades forget their past, and once more trudge obediently back into the gloom...

-Still, today the Anax broke his own law for the first time.
+Still, today the Lord broke his own law for the first time.

 He sensed that he would need Amphitryon the Exile, along with the whole of his hard fate.